One of my greatest passions in life is music.

 The End Of Engineered-Obsolescence

 Have you heard of the 2010 film The Lightbulb Conspiracy?
+It’s about how manufacturers build-in obsolescence into their products, so we’re forced to update/upgrade after a predetermined period of use.

 Today, manufacturers build stuff that won’t last, so that we have to go and buy new stuff every so often.
 TVs are designed to last 2-3 years before the screens give out.
 Apple ships a new iPad, with double the CPU performance, just seven months after they introduced the previous version.
 Your home inkjet printer stops working and you’re told that you’re better-off dumping it and getting a new one, rather than paying someone to fix it.

 This can’t go on.
-Physical items that we bought ten years ago lasted longer than the stuff that we buy today.
+Physical items we bought ten years ago lasted longer than the stuff that we buy today.
 This is so wrong, on so many levels.
 Manufacturers say it costs more to build stuff that lasts.
 I call “bovine excrement.”
 Customers are not going to tolerate being forced to ride the upgrade treadmill for much longer.

-I’ll Fix It Where I Want
+I’ll Fix It How – And Where – I Want

 Manufacturers will no longer have a say in where customers get stuff maintained, serviced and repaired.
-Commoditization of services will mean that customers are free to get upgrades and spare parts from 3rd party suppliers.
+Commoditization of services will mean customers will be free to get upgrades and spare parts from 3rd party suppliers.
 More than that, customers will expect the right to tinker under the hood themselves, if they so wish.
 Walled gardens are all very well, as long as you’re on the right side of the wall.

 Companies don’t like unpredictability.
 They like to reinforce customer buying habits and expectations as that’s what allows manufacturers to develop shiny new objects next year that replace the what we’ve bought today.
 Old-school manufacturing is about maintaining – and reinforcing – the status quo.
 About aiding, developing and strengthening predictability, rather than meeting the needs of the customer